Daimon Station (Tokyo): Station layout

 The Asakusa Line station has two side platforms.
 The Oedo Line station has one island platform.

 Platforms

 History

-October 1, 1964: Opened as a station on Toei Subway Line No. 1 (Asakusa Line).

-December 12, 2000: Oedo Line service begins.
+The station was opened on 1 October 1964 as a station on the Toei Subway Line No. 1, which would later become the Asakusa Line.
+On 12 December 2000, service on the Oedo Line began.

 Passenger statistics

-The Asakusa Line station was used by an average of around 91,000 arriving and departing passengers per day, while the Oedo Line station was used by an average of around 114,000.
+In 2012, the Asakusa Line station was used by an average of around 91,000 arriving and departing passengers per day, while the Oedo Line station was used by an average of around 114,000.